drsGuilherme/drsGuilherme/README.md

-- 👋 Olá, sou @drsGuilherme
+- 👋 Hello, I'm @drsGuilherme
-- 👀 Estou interessado em aprender e trabalhar na área de programação.
+- 👀 I'm interested in learning and working in the programming field.
-- 🌱 Atualmente estou aprendendo HTML, CSS e JavaScript.
+- 🌱 I'm currently learning HTML, CSS and JavaScript.
-- 💞️ Procuro colaborar em pequenos, médios e grandes projetos!
+- 💞️ I'm looking to collaborate on small, medium and large projects!
-- 📫 Como entrar em contato comigo?
-Por este Email: gmm.drs@proton.me ou pelo discord: .Wandebas
+- 📫 How to contact me?
+By this Email: gmm.drs@proton.me or via discord: .Wandebas
-- 😄 Pronomes: Ele/Dele
+- 😄 Pronouns: He/His
-- ⚡ Curiosidade: Não tenho nenhuma😶‍🌫️
+- ⚡ Fun fact: I don't know how to speak English🤣🥲